 We actively encourage all children to join clubs and recognise that participation gives children a greater sense of belonging.
 Clubs this year have included:

 - Top Hat

 - Chin Woo

+- Street Dance

+- Games

 - Cooking

 - Gymnastics

-- Art
+- Art and crafts

 - Football

-- Netball

 - Choir

 What are the arrangements for consulting parents of children at Holmer Lake Primary School and involving them in the education of their child?